KVM GPU

 Check driver version

-To check the GPU driver's version, enter the nvidia-smi command.
+To check the GPU driver version, enter the nvidia-smi command.

-• You can check the version of the installed driver, and the model and number of GPU.
+• You can check the version of the installed driver, GPU model, and number of quantity.

 • The following is an example of an NVIDIA A100 GPU server: